JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

   * us-west1 (Oregon)
   * us-west2 (Los Angeles)

-Then each region may have a few zones.
+Each region may have a few zones.

 ## GCE MACHINE TYPES, PRICING & REGIONS

-To get an idea on pricing, here are some predefined standard machine types, These prices also vary by region.
+To get an idea on pricing, here are some predefined standard machine types.
+These prices also vary by region.

 | MACHINE TYPE    | V. CPUs |   MEMORY |  PRICE/MONTH |  PREEMPTIBLE |
 |:----------------|--------:|---------:|-------------:|-------------:|